Best Fish Shelters for Goldfish and Koi 2022 (Models Compared)

 This is a good choice of shelter for smaller fish, such as goldfish, but we wouldn’t recommend it for larger koi.
 It’s a bit too light and koi will easily move it around, even with weighted rocks.
 It blends in very well with the surroundings, however, so gets to work immediately when installed with no extra work required.

 Recommended for smaller ponds or ponds with goldfish, but may not be suitable for koi or deeper ponds.

 - Measurements: 13″L x 7″ W x 6″H

-A larger fish shelter made from strong molded plastic to give a natural “rocky” aesthetic.
-This fish shelter from Nycon measures 12.5″ in length, 12″ in width, and 9″ in height, making it quite large for a shelter.
+A larger fish shelter made from strong molded plastic to give a natural “wooden” aesthetic.
+This fish shelter from Aquascape measures 22″ in length, 15″ in width, and 14″ in height, making it quite large for a shelter.
 The good width and height make it a great choice for koi, or if you have a large number of goldfish.
 It offers very easy access for fish, and is long enough to house quite a few fish at once if necessary.

-The plastic is black and molded with a bumpy rock design, which helps it blend in with the pond liner and surroundings.
-It works surprisingly well in both deeper and shallower ponds, and gets to work instantly camouflaging your pond fish.
+The plastic is brown and molded with a bumpy wooden design, which helps it blend in with the pond liner, plants and surroundings.
+It works surprisingly well in both deeper and shallower ponds and gets to work instantly camouflaging your pond fish.

 Overall, a very solid pond shelter which would work great for both large koi or goldfish, but may still need to be secured in place with rocks to be safe.

 - Material: Plastic

 - Color: Brown